 One of the main traits of centennials personality seems to be their curiosity and their thirst for knowledge.
 What are your thoughts on this?

 From experience, centennials thrive in an environment where access to continuous learning and development is actively encouraged.
 They understand that there’s a need for constant skill development in order to stay relevant and agile.

 At LinkedIn, we’re passionate about creating a culture of transformation and give all employees access to over 9,000 digital courses via our LinkedIn Learning tool.
 Personal learning and development is at the core of our belief.
 If someone is curious, hard working and resonate with our cultural values, then they have the opportunity to take on new challenges, without reliance on their past experience, but with continuous support from their direct manager.

 What are your top three tips for centennials, which will make them ideal candidates for future employers?

 Your professional identity on LinkedIn is key, so make sure your profile is up to date.
 One of our key tips is to remember that this is your chance to make a great first impression for recruiters and potential employers.

 Work with a mentor who can provide you with impartial advice.
-LinkedIn’s newly launched Career Advice feature can help connect you to other members with a wide range of knowledge, skills and resources in a chosen industry.
+LinkedIn’s Career Advice feature can help connect you to other members with a wide range of knowledge, skills and resources in a chosen industry.
 They can give you unbiased advice on career paths and different industries.

 Keep learning and improving.
 Your learning should address your ambitions and equip you with the tools you need to develop now and in the future.